tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [富来小厨](https://www.facebook.com/sangsfood/?locale=zh_CN): 4.5/5.
 Japanese Toufu and Chiken hot pot is great, needs to book in advance.

 [Fuwa Fuwa](https://www.fuwafuwapancakes.com/): 4.7/5.
 Delicious pancake, not that sweet, definitely worth to try.
+Drink just so so.

+[狗不理](http://goubuli.ca/): 3.9/5.
+Food are fine price no that cheap.

-[好兄弟烧烤](https://www.instagram.com/goodbrotherbbq/): 4.5/5.
+[好兄弟烧烤](https://www.instagram.com/goodbrotherbbq/): 4.3/5.
 Ok taste, price not expensive with discount in cash.

-[街边大排档](https://www.ubereats.com/ca/store/%E8%A1%97%E8%BE%B9%E5%A4%A7%E6%8E%92%E6%A1%A3-hans-stir-fry-bbq/86Y2jMizWUG7pWeGe9R3Cw): 4.3/5.
+[街边大排档](https://www.ubereats.com/ca/store/%E8%A1%97%E8%BE%B9%E5%A4%A7%E6%8E%92%E6%A1%A3-hans-stir-fry-bbq/86Y2jMizWUG7pWeGe9R3Cw): 4.1/5.
 Price is ok and quantity is large.
 Can have a try if have any discounta activity.

-[Koha Pacific Kitchen](https://kohakitchen.com/): 4.8/5.
+[Koha Pacific Kitchen](https://kohakitchen.com/): 4.7/5.
 Perfect place for fast food if you work onsite around union station, cheap price and large quantity of food, worth to try.

 [Koh Lipe](https://kohlipe.ca/): 4.9/5.
 Cheap price, declicious food, my favorite Thai food in Toronto.